spring-guides/gs-batch-processing/README.md

 	}
 ```

-This first chunk of code defines the input, processor, and output.
+The first chunk of code defines the input, processor, and output.
 - `reader()` creates an `ItemReader`.
 It looks for a file called `sample-data.csv` and parses each line item with enough information to turn it into a `Person`.
-- `processor()` creates an instance of our `PersonItemProcessor` we defined earlier, meant to uppercase the data.
+- `processor()` creates an instance of our `PersonItemProcessor` you defined earlier, meant to uppercase the data.
 - `write(DataSource)` creates an `ItemWriter`.
 This one is aimed at a JDBC destination and automatically gets a copy of the dataSource created by `@EnableBatchProcessing`.
 It includes the SQL statement needed to insert a single `Person` driven by java bean properties.

-The next chunk is focused on the actual job configuration.
+The next chunk focuses on the actual job configuration.

 `src/main/java/hello/BatchConfiguration.java`
 ```java